Canon 10D vs 1Ds Mark II

-Concerning the storage of imaging data, both the 10D and the 1Ds Mark II write their files to Compact Flash cards.
+The 10D writes its imaging data to Compact Flash cards, while the 1Ds Mark II uses Compact Flash or SDHC cards.
 The 1Ds Mark II features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 10D only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 10D and Canon EOS-1Ds Mark II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.